JUNE 8TH, 2020 RE-OPENING PPE / ICP PROCEDURES

 Four levels of protocol protection have been implemented at the Bedford Orthopedic Health Centre.

 Use of Infection Control procedures/sanitizing/barriers

 Physical distancing where possible

 As a Client you will receive an email two days prior to your appointment asking you to refrain from attending your scheduled appointment if:

 You can answer “yes” to any of the four triage questions:

-1) Have been out of province in the last 14 days?
+1) Have been out of province or the Atlantic bubble in the last 14 days?

 2) Do you have any of the following symptoms: Fever (i.e. chills, sweats), cough or worsening of a previous cough, Sore throat, Headache, Shortness of breath, Muscle aches, sneezing – nasal congestion/runny nose (other than seasonal allergies), hoarse voice, diarrhea, unusual fatigue, loss of sense of smell or taste, red, purple or blueish lesions, on the feet, toes or fingers without clear cause?

 3) Have tested positive for Covid-19 in the last month or be waiting for the results of a test?

 4) Have been in contact with a confirmed or probable case of Covid-19 within the last 14 days?